chalkers/extremely_remote_controlled_car/README.md

 This is the Node.js component to control an Arduino via serial port via a web interface.

 Desktop (Mouse & Keyboard), Wii U Gamepad and iDevice support.
+Be sure to lock your screen rotation on iOS in _portrait_.

 To see the Arduino component to this project visit https://github.com/chalkers/serial_port_controlled_car